 Over the years, a wide range of diets have been proposed, some of which have worked better than others.
 And how many of these have produced long term benefits?
 It could even be argued that some, like the low-fat diet, have even contributed further to chronic disease and obesity because it encouraged us to load up on starchy carbohydrate foods such as bread, potatoes and pasta instead.

-In this article, we look at how important it is to focus on when to eat rather than on just what to eat and this is a process known as caloric restriction or intermittent fasting.
+We need to learn how important it is to focus on when to eat rather than on just what to eat and this is a process known as caloric restriction or intermittent fasting.

 Through the science of evolutionary biology, we learn that our genes have changed very little since palaeolithic times, between 10,000 and 50,000 BC.
 But the changes to our lifestyles, particularly over the last 50 years, are unprecedented.
 It is these changes, and especially the over-abundance of simple carbohydrate foods such as bread, pasta, biscuits and cake, coupled with moving less, that cause changes in our genetic makeup that lead to the 35 or so chronic diseases that plague our society today.